Stainless steel cookware is one of the best kitchen investments you can make. That being said, you want to make sure it’ll last as long as possible!

 If you own stainless steel cookware, you’ll no doubt be aware of how often you use them, and how often they require cleaning.
 A quality Dobie Pad from Scotch-Brite will offer you a single sponge that can be used over and over again.
 It will last much longer than a cheaper alternative.

 As previously mentioned, you should be replacing a sponge once a week or so, because they will deteriorate after a few uses.
 The quality Scotch-Brite variety may cost more than other brands, but they last longer.
-In the long run, you’ll be spending less money on new sponges to keep your stainless steel pots and pans clean and shiny.
+In the long run, you’ll be spending less money on new sponges to keep your stainless steel pots and pans clean and shiny with this sponge.

 These sponges come in a variety of colors and sizes.
 It’s often a good idea to color coordinate your sponges, because of the various bacteria in the kitchen.
 A chef will color coordinate his chopping boards for meats and vegetables.
 Likewise, a sponge in the home shouldn’t be used on pots and pans if it has just been scrubbing raw chicken residue off a chopping board.

-They can also be used for other jobs around the house, like cleaning windows, making them more versatile than competing brands.
+They can also be used for other jobs around the house, like cleaning windows or surfaces, making them more versatile than competing brands.

 Get that mirror shine!